 What is a shared ownership mortgage?

-You take out a mortgage on part of the property value.
+With shared ownership, you only own part of the property.
 You'll then pay rent on the part owned by the housing association, local authority or private provider.

-When you buy a home under a shared ownership arrangement, you’ll enter into an agreement with the landlord and the mortgage lender.
-It’s important that you fully understand the agreement and know what restrictions or conditions there are.
+As part of your shared ownership arrangement, you’ll enter into a leasehold agreement with the landlord and the mortgage lender.
+It’s important that you fully understand this and any potential restrictions or conditions.

 - the cost of future rent and maintenance payments

-- what you can do or can’t do to the property
+- what you can or can’t do to the property

-- what happens if you can't keep up with either your mortgage or rent payments.
+- what happens if you can't keep up with your mortgage or rent payments.

 Pros

-- Can offer more long-term stability than some rental agreements.
-You can stay in the property for as long as the lease agreement states.
+- Could offer more stability.
+You could stay in the property for as long as the lease agreement says.
+This might offer more long-term stability than some rental arrangements.

-- You may be able to buy more shares over time and work towards owning 100% of the property.
-This is called ‘staircasing’.
+- Potential to own more of the home than you started with.
+You might be able to buy more shares over time and work towards owning 100% of the property.

 Cons

-- You are still a tenant.
+- You’re still a tenant.
 You’ll have to pay rent on a portion of the property.
-And you can be evicted if you fail to make your rental payments.
+And you could be evicted if you miss your rental payments.

-- Service charge.
-You may have to pay a service charge to cover the maintenance of communal parts of the building.
+- There might be service charges.
+You may have to pay a service charge to cover the maintenance of the building’s communal areas.

 -

-You can’t usually rent out a shared ownership property.
-There are some rare exceptions to this, but it’s best to speak with your landlord if you have any questions.
+No, you can’t usually rent out a shared ownership property.
+But there are some exceptions to this, so it’s best to speak with your landlord if you have any questions.
+They might give permission in very rare situations.

 -